etha37521-jpg/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

     buildFilter:
       paths:
         - src/**
+        - wasm-astar/**
+        - wasm-preprocess/**
         - Cargo.toml
         - package.json
+        - vite.config.ts
+        - tsconfig.json
         - Dockerfile
         - nginx*.conf*
         - docker-entrypoint.sh
         - scripts/**
+        - pages/**
+        - index.html
 ```

 💡 **Tip**: `buildFilter` tells Render.com which files trigger a rebuild.
 This prevents unnecessary builds when only documentation changes.
+The filter includes all workspace member directories (`wasm-astar/**`, `wasm-preprocess/**`) and the `pages/` directory to ensure changes to any endpoint trigger a rebuild.

 ### Deployment Process